zimage/n95-bgp/README.md

 ## Physical link connectivity

-When the lab is deployed with the default startup config, all the links are created with IPv4 and IPv6 addresses.
+When the lab is deployed with the default startup config, all the links between leafs and clients are configured by containerlab.

 This allows to start configuring bgp right away.

 Here's a summary of what is included in the startup config:

-- Configure interfaces between Leaf & Spine
 - Configure interface between Leaf & Client
 - Configure system loopback
-- Configure default Network Instance (VRF) and add system loopback and Leaf/Spine interfaces to this VRF
+- Configure default Network Instance (VRF) and add system loopback and Leaf/Client interfaces to this VRF
 - Configure IPs and static routes on Clients

 Check the [startup config](n95-bgp/configs/fabric/startup) files to see how these objects are configured in SR Linux.